-The tours I lead/devise are neighborhood tours, not "insider" tours that will take you into a scribe's study, as in the official Chabad tour of Crown Heights, which is no longer available.
+The tours I lead/devise are neighborhood tours, not "insider" tours that will take you into a scribe's study, as in the official Chabad tour of Crown Heights, which is no longer available., but may resume.
 (If you want the "most frum" tour, I'm not your guy.)

 Most of my clients want an introduction to these neighborhoods.
 So our tour includes visits to major shopping streets and the opportunity to stop in bakeries and Judaica shops.
 We walk past major institutions like synagogues and yeshivas.
 And we learn how these neighborhoods have grown and evolved.